Avoiding Prague Public Transport Fines

 2) Evaluate your journey frequency.
 If you plan on taking at least 5 single short trips per day then a pass works out better value than single tickets.
 A pass also means you don’t have to find machines and mess about with coins etc.

 3) Evaluate your journey with any extras.
-If you are travelling with luggage then you will need either a pass where luggage is included or accept that you will need to buy additional tickets to cover the extras (CZK16 per large item).
+If you are travelling with luggage then you will need either a pass where luggage is included or accept that you will need to buy additional tickets to cover the extras (one ticket per large item).
 Look at the video on the How to Use a Touch Screen Ticket Machine to get what you need.

 4) A child is somebody who has not yet had their 15th birthday so if you use child tariff tickets then a ticket inspector may ask for proof of age and that would have to be a passport/ID.
 If in doubt buy adult tariff tickets.